cojynakata/database_backup/README.md

 # About the script:
 Method 1) Holland agent (http://hollandbackup.org)
-- NOTE: this method requires mysqldump and mysqlshow packages to be installed on the system and that a mysql connection to be available to the database
+- NOTE: this method requires mysqldump and mysqlshow packages to be installed on the system and that a mysql connection to be available to the databasePROCESS WALKTHROUGH:
-  PROCESS WALKTHROUGH:
   - it will install the holland packages and holland-mysqldump plugin (and if needed also the holland repository); the supported distributions are Centos/RHEL 5/6/7, Debian7 and Ubuntu 12.xx, 14.xx
   - it will query and set the default holland backup location
   - it will create a new holland backupset using the command: holland mk-config mysqldump <NAME>